DAFF0D11/dmenu-suite/README.md

 # Scripts

-While these scripts exist and work seperatly, you could easily combine them with little work.
+While these scripts exist and work separately, you could easily combine them with little work.

 For example, combining `Dmenu-chromium` with `Dmenu-emacs` to show all browser tabs and